jgillick/avr-discobus/README.md

 ### Explanation

-Both master and slave nodes need a way to communicate to each other.
-So the first thing you need to do is initialize a data object.
-In this case `DiscobusDataUart` communicates over the main UART line.
-There's also a `DiscobusData485`, which can be used to communicate via RS485 transceivers.
-You can easily create your own data class by extending `DiscobusData`.

-The rest is probably self explanatory.
-The slave nodes will need to call the `read()` method regularly in order to read new bytes from the data source.
-When a full message has been received, `hasNewMessage()` will return `true`.
+The `DiscobusDataUart` object is what is used to facilitate communication on the wire, in this case over the standard Rx/Tx UART.
+Once this is created, `DiscobusMaster` and `DiscobusSlave` use it to receive, parse and send messages to each other.

-## Examples
+## More Examples

 There are more complex examples in the [examples directory](/MultidropBusProtocol/examples/).

 ## Fun Fact
-The direction of the daisy lines can be determined dynamically.
+The direction of the daisy lines are determined dynamically.
 The node will wait to see which side becomes enabled and then assume that is the input daisy line.